eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

     Communities](https://projects.ecoforecast.org/neon4cast-docs/Beetles.html)
     theme for the [NEON Ecological Forecast
     Challenge](https://projects.ecoforecast.org/neon4cast-ci/)
--   How to create a simple forecast for the Beetle Communities theme.
+-   How to create a simple forecast for the Beetle Communities theme
--   How to submit/score a forecast to evaluate its accuracy.
+-   How to submit/score a forecast to evaluate its accuracy
--   How to use the NEON Forecast Challenge resources in your research and teaching.
+-   How to use the NEON Forecast Challenge resources in your research and teaching

 ## 1.2 Target user groups for this tutorial